mbmasadeh/ApacheOnUbuntu/index.md

 * Open your visual studio
 * Follow the wizard to create your web api service

-I'll assume that your project name is "ApiService"
+<p>I'll assume that your project name is "ApiService".</p>
-Now we will publish it, from the project navigation, right click on the root folder "ApiService" and click publish
+<p>Now we will publish it, from the project navigation, right click on the root folder "ApiService" and click publish.</p>

-We need to create a publish profile
+## We need to create a publish profile
-From the side bar, choose "IIS,FTP,etc" then click on Create Profile In the Connection change "Wep Deploy" to "File system" and choose your fav destination, in my case i choose "~/Desktop/Publish"
+<p>From the side bar, choose "IIS,FTP,etc" then click on Create Profile.</p>
+<p>In the Connection change "Wep Deploy" to "File system" and choose your fav destination, in my case i choose "~/Desktop/Publish".</p>
-In Settings do all the following:
+<p>In Settings do all the following:</p>
-* Keep release as is
+* Keep release as is.
-* Target framework is the version of your net core "In my case it was 3 or 2.2"
+* Target framework is the version of your net core "In my case it was 3 or 2.2".
-* Deployment Mode is Framework-Deployment
+* Deployment Mode is Framework-Deployment.
-* Target Runtime is Linux-x64
+* Target Runtime is Linux-x64.

-Click "save" then publish, you will find the publish folder in the Desktop, keep it for now.
+<p>Click "save" then publish, you will find the publish folder in the Desktop, keep it for now.</p>

 ## .Net Configuration in Ubuntu machine
-We need to configure .Net core in the ubuntu server (Go root)
+<p>We need to configure .Net core in the ubuntu server (Go root)</p>

-In your Ubuntu machine
+<p>In your Ubuntu machine</p>
-Lets install .Net Core 2.2 (you can install any latest framework toy want)
+<p>Lets install .Net Core 2.2 (you can install any latest framework toy want)</p>
 <pre><code>
 $ wget https://packages.microsoft.com/config/ubuntu/18.04/packages-microsoft-prod.deb -O packages-microsoft-prod.deb
 $ sudo dpkg -i packages-microsoft-prod.deb